moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 ## Timeline track updating.
-The publisher MUST publish a complete timeline in the first MOQT Object of each MOQT Group.
+The publisher MUST publish a complete timeline in the first MOQT Object of each MOQT Group of a timeline track.
 The publisher MAY publish incremental updates in the second and subsequent Objects within each GROUP.
 Incremental updates only contain timeline events since the last timeline Object.
-Group duration SHOULD not exceed 30 seconds.
+Group duration SHOULD not exceed 30 seconds inside a timeline track.

 # Workflow